ianlini/feagen/examples/titanic/README.rst

 A project using feagen consist the following:

-* global hdf file: storing all generated feature
+* hdf file: storing all generated feature
 * a feature generator inherited from feagen.FeatureGenerator: this class contains the implementation of how each feature is generated
-* .feagenrc/config.yml: sets the path to the global hdf file, bundles files, and the feature generator to use
+* .feagenrc/config.yml: sets the path to the hdf file, bundles files, and the feature generator to use
 * multiple .feagenrc/bundle_config.yml: each defines how to bundle a set of features